 Your technology specialities include mechanical and chemical engineering.
 What are some of the biggest challenges currently facing clients in these fields?

 In any of these arts as well as others, the biggest challenge is drafting an application that can withstand the scrutiny of a validity challenge, such as by way of ex parte re-examination, inter partes review, post-grant review or litigation.
 Now that patents get challenged at the PTAB on a regular basis, the preparation and prosecution of cases has become increasingly important.
 This requires skilled patent drafters who truly understand the technology.
 There is considerable time pressure to draft and file the application due, at least in part, to the first-to-file rule of priority.

 Another challenge is meeting client requirements for diversity.
 We are a small boutique law firm focusing primarily on patent practice.
 We always endeavour to find diverse candidates, but this has proven to be more difficult than it seems, particularly as such candidates are now, quite rightly, in such high demand.

 Richard W Hoffmann

-Rick Hoffmann is a shareholder at Reising Ethington PC, with over 30 years’ experience in intellectual property.
-He has a BS in chemical engineering from Michigan Technological University (with honours) and a law degree (magna cum laude) from Michigan State University College of Law.
+Rick Hoffmann is a shareholder and president of Reising Ethington PC with over 30 years’ experience in intellectual property.
+He has a bachelor of science in chemical engineering from Michigan Technological University (with honours) and a law degree (magna cum laude) from Michigan State University College of Law.
 Mr Hoffmann’s practice focuses on IP litigation.
-He has been lead counsel in IP cases in district courts throughout the United States, before the USPTO and the International Trade Commission.
+He has been lead counsel in IP cases in federal courts, and before the USPTO and the International Trade Commission.